 The district provides online resources to ensure equitable access to information for teaching and learning to improve student performance and achievement.
-Students and teachers can use Clever or Canvas to access age-appropriate materials that support educational and social-emotional needs through the following online resources: Follett Destiny Online Library Catalog, Gale Online Databases and eBooks, PebbleGo, and National Geographic Kids, Beanstack, and Sora by Overdrive.
+Students and teachers can use Clever or Canvas to access age-appropriate materials that support educational and social-emotional needs through the following online resources: Follett Destiny Online Library Catalog, Gale Online Databases and eBooks, (PebbleGo Next and National Geographic Kids for elementary only) Beanstack, and Sora by Overdrive.
+Discovery has also adopted reading programs such as Benchmark Advance, Benchmark Advance Interventions, SIPPS Interventions, Heggerty, i-Ready/ i-Ready Superstars, Scholastic - Ooka Island, Word, Literacy Pro, and NewsELA.

 School media centers provide access to library media materials that eliminate educational barriers based on gender, race/ethnicity, national origin, color, religion, disability, age, sexual orientation, gender identity, expression, or other protected group status and that are free of bias, stereotypes, distortions, and prejudices.
-This includes the ability to obtain information in a variety of formats, electronic as well as print, without fear of censorship or reprisal.
+This includes the ability to obtain information in a variety of formats -electronic as well as print, without fear of censorship or reprisal.